mastercomfig/mastercomfig/config/README.md

 ### mastercomfig-bot-support-addon

-This is an addon wihch sets settings and add commands that improve bot functionality.
+This is an addon which sets settings that improve bot functionality.

 ## cfg folder